-Lectures, tutorial and, following in-depth bibliography mining, organization, writing and presentation of student work on selected Pharmaceutical Biotechnology topics.
+Lectures and student presentations involving in-depth bibliography mining, organization, writing and presentations on selected Pharmaceutical Biotechnology topics.

-Student performance is evaluated in written exams (maximum duration: 3 hours) that take place at the end of the semester (90% of the final grade), as well as during the presentation of the student bibliographic assignments (10% of the final grade).
+Student performance is evaluated in written exams that take place at the end of the semester (90% of the final grade), as well as during the presentation of the student bibliographic assignments (10% of the final grade).